 Jason Vitullo is a Partner in the Firm's Litigation department.
 Mr. Vitullo frequently represents clients in connection with matters involving complex technologies and financial products.
 He has represented clients in connection with numerous high-stakes structured finance and securities litigation matters, including through trial and appeal.
-He has also represented clients in other complex commercial litigation matters including intellectual property and false advertising disputes, as well as government investigation defense and internal investigations.
+He has also represented clients in other commercial litigation matters including intellectual property and false advertising disputes, as well as government investigation defense and internal investigations.
 In 2022 and 2023, Mr. Vitullo was named to Benchmark Litigation’s “40 & Under” list, which identifies top emerging talent in litigation.

 Prior to joining the Firm, Mr. Vitullo served as Law Clerk to the Hon.
 Amalya L. Kearse, U.S. Court of Appeals, Second Circuit.